DIYDave/MySQL-and-Google-Line-Chart/README.md

 > - How can I manage a date range selection?
 > - How can i select / deselect lines on the chart?

-### Answeres
+### Answers:
-You can find the more detailed answere to this questions here: ..Link zu Stackoverflow.. or in this depositry as a allready finished php file.
+You can find the more detailed answers to this questions here: ..Link zu Stackoverflow.. or in this depository as a already finished php file.